ruittenb/p-f-m/README.md

 # Personal File Manager

+pfm is a curses-based file manager in Perl.
+Most commands can be invoked with only one or two keys.

 - This package is available from https://github.com/ruittenb/p-f-m

-- The homepage for this project: https://ruittenb.github.io/p-f-m
+- The homepage for this project can be found at https://ruittenb.github.io/p-f-m

 ## Dependencies